florianraith/Lecto/readme.md

 * Profile
   * The profile page displays all messages from the owner
   * On your own profile page you can create and delete messages
+* Localization
+  * You can change the language by changing the url from /en/... to /de/...

 **Technologies used:**
  * [php] Popular general-purpose scripting language that is especially suited to web development.